 Set up a spending plan (a cunning way to avoid saying BUDGET), where you detail where you want your money to go, track it and review it every day, week month to see if things are under control and on track.

 Living within your means is a lot more fun than creating even more debt after divorce.
-OK creating debt might be fun, but like any party, it’s the actual or moral hangover that causes the pain.
+OK, creating debt might be fun, but like any party, the actual or moral hangover causes the pain.

 Probably better to stop digging while you are already in a hole.

 “Marriage is the chief cause of divorce.”

 How to recover financially after a divorce: build an emergency fund